JoshuaLozano04/AgriCartApp/AgriCart/README.md

 # AgriCart Flutter App

-**AgriCart** - A mobile marketplace connecting farmers, buyers, suppliers, and traders for agricultural products in the Philippines.
-Browse, shop, and manage agricultural goods with ease using our Flutter-based application.
+**AgriCart** - A mobile marketplace connecting farmers, buyers, suppliers, and agribusinesses for agricultural products in the Philippines.
+Built with Flutter and featuring a beautiful green and white theme.

 ## About AgriCart

 AgriCart is a comprehensive agricultural marketplace platform that enables direct connections between agricultural producers and consumers.
-Users can browse products by category, location, and price; communicate with sellers via in-app chat; and complete purchases with multiple payment options including COD, GCash, Maya, and bank transfers.
+Users can browse products by category, location, and price; communicate with sellers via **real-time chat** powered by WebSocket; and complete purchases with multiple payment options including COD, GCash, and bank transfers.

 ## Architecture